mzazon/awesome-cloud-projects/azure/chaos-engineering-resilience-testing/chaos-engineering-resilience-testing.md

 2. **Deploy Target Virtual Machine for Testing**:

    Creating a target virtual machine provides a controlled environment for chaos experiments.
 This VM represents a typical application server that might experience failures in production.
-By using Ubuntu 20.04 LTS with a Standard_B2s size, we balance cost-effectiveness with sufficient resources to demonstrate meaningful chaos scenarios.
+By using Ubuntu 22.04 LTS with a Standard_B2s size, we balance cost-effectiveness with sufficient resources to demonstrate meaningful chaos scenarios while ensuring compatibility with the Chaos Agent.

    ```bash
    # Create virtual machine as chaos target